Blue Point Stables, LLC

 Can I take back-to-back lessons or two or more in one day?

-> No. Back-to-back lessons have often proven to be counterproductive for our clients and our horses.
+> In most instances, NO, sorry.
+Back-to-back lessons have often proven to be counterproductive for our clients and our horses.

 > Generally, Blue Point Stables will only schedule one lesson per rider, per day.

-> Our Summer Camps are an exception to this rule.
-Even then, the ride times are spaced apart,
+> Our Summer Camps and I.E.A.
+Team members are exceptions to this rule.
+Even then, the ride times are usually spaced apart, throughout the day.

 Will I be the only one in my lesson?